LoreKeeperKen/PingLog/README.md

 ### Execute by Double Click Batch File

-When executed, PingLog will prompt the user for an IP/URL.
+PingLog will prompt the user for an IP/URL when executed by double clicking batch file.
 If no IP/URL is entered PingLog will use the default IP.

 <img src="https://i.imgur.com/33g5115.png">